-Combine in a large pot and bring to a boil, then lower heat to a simmer.
-Add your Cinnamon Sticks.
-Reduce by half, which should take about 45 minutes.
+Combine all ingredients except the cinnamon sticks in a large pot and bring to a boil, then lower heat to a simmer.
+Add your cinnamon sticks.
+Simmer until reduced by half, which should take about 45 minutes.
 Remove from stove and cool to room temperature.
 Mash with a masher or hands.
 Strain through cheese cloth back into your mason jar.
 Squeeze all the goodness from your Elderberry mixture before composting both mixture and cheese cloth.
 Fill the rest of your mason jar with local raw honey.

 1 tbsp while well